alainncls/vote-system/README.md

 * Display the current user address
 * Reload after a vote is cast
 * Display notifications on key events
-* Owner of an election can delete the election
+* Owner of an election can delete the election from the elections list
 * Owner of an election can set an ending date for the poll
 * Re-organize/refactor the services: only 2 main services?
 (Directory & Election)